MacEy History, Family Crest & Coats of Arms

 The surname MacEy was first found in Cheshire, but looking back further, this Norman family originated at Macey in Manche, Normandy and Hamon Massie arrived in England with the Conqueror and was granted the lands of Dunham-Massey in Cheshire.
 He was a tenant of Lupus, Earl of Chester.
 By the time of the Hundredorum Rolls of 1273, the name was scattered throughout England as seen by the following entries found there: Alan Macey and Henry Macy in Suffolk; Robert de Maysey and William de Macy in Wiltshire; and Walter Masci in Huntingdon.

-Important Dates for the MacEy family
+Early History of the MacEy family

 This web page shows only a small excerpt of our MacEy research.
 Another 119 words (8 lines of text) covering the years 1602, 1612, 1706, 1676, 1753, 1700 and 1797 are included under the topic Early MacEy History in all our PDF Extended History products and printed products wherever possible.